FlashGriefs/Hazus/README.md

 Q: Can I fork this and make my own multitool?

-A: Sure just credit me, but I wouldnt recommend it as im a super messy coder.
+A: Sure just credit me.

 Q: Is this a fork and or skid of another multitool?